Neuter, neuter, neuter

-Photo & words courtesy of London Cat Lady
+Photo and words courtesy of London Cat Lady

-A ‘tom’ cat can mate with over 40 female cats a year and he can and will follow the scent of a female over 7 miles away!
-While he’s out and about roaming the area he can easily get lost and find himself homeless when the romancing is over.
-Unless his owner has micro-chipped him and is lucky to have him found by a cat lover, poor tom is doomed to live a life of misery.
+Un-neutered cats are the biggest problem faced by rescues.
+An unneutered tom cat can mate with over 40 female cats per year.
+He can and will follow the scent of a female over seven miles away!
+While he’s out and about, roaming the area, he can easily get lost and find himself homeless when the romancing is over.
+Unless his owner has microchipped him and is lucky to have him found by a cat lover, poor tom is doomed to live a life of misery.

 Homeless and hungry, he will enter houses through the cat flap in search of food, only to get shooed away.
 Fighting for his survival, he will soon look run-down and battered and his chances of finding a new home dwindle even further.
-“Mangy toms" are usually not mangy at all, they are often only neglected, undernourished and battle scarred.
+“Mangy toms" are usually not mangy at all, they are often simply neglected, undernourished and battle-scarred.

-Toms are the most frequent victims of road death.
-The newest threat of all now is a virus, the killer FIV (Feline Immunodeficiency Virus), which is passed on during fights through biting when the saliva of the infected cat enters the bloodstream of the other.
+Toms are the most frequent feline victims of road death.
+The newest threat of all is a virus, the killer Feline Immunodeficiency Virus (FIV), which is passed on during fights through biting when the saliva of an infected cat enters the bloodstream of the another.

-This is a minimum total calculated by assuming she has her first litter when she is a year old, (although this could be as young as six months) and using the low rate of only 2 litters a year per mature female cat (most cats have 3 or 4 litters per year), basing our calculation on 4 kittens each time, 2 male and 2 female, and not taking the death rate into account.
+One unspayed female cat could be responsible for 10,924 kittens over a six-year period?
+This is a minimum total calculated by assuming she has her first litter when she is a year old (although this could be as young as six months), and using the low rate of only two litters per year per mature female cat (most cats have three and four litters per year), and basing our calculation on four kittens each litter, two male and two female.

-So neutering your female kitten before she is six months old could prevent a minimum of 10,924 unwanted cats looking for new homes and would most likely extend your cats life by excluding the many risks involved in having kittens.
-It is an old wives tale when people say that cats should be allowed to have one litter first.
+So neutering your female kitten before she is six months old could prevent a minimum of 10,924 unwanted cats looking for new homes, and would most likely extend your cat's life by excluding the many risks involved in having kittens.
+It is a myth that cats should be allowed to have one litter first.